 Do select the right type of wood and finish.Do select the right type of wood and finish.

 Avoid selecting woods that wouldn’t have been used at the time your apartment building was constructed.
 You’ll do best if you choose a material true to the period.
 Otherwise, your floors might be an eyesore and detract from the overall space.

-Say no to rainforest woods such as teak, rosewood, and mahogany since these will most likely separate (as a result of radiator heat) more than North American woods like walnut, maple, or oak.
+Say no to rainforest woods such as teak, rosewood, and mahogany since these will most likely separate (resulting from radiator heat) more than North American woods like walnut, maple, or oak.
 These woods tend to be the most suitable for apartments because they expand and contract less.

 The finish should resemble the original, which is probably a medium tone –- don’t go too light or too dark.
 Avoid high-gloss polyurethane and stay with a more matte finish to avoid a “new” appearance, as well as magnifying dirt and imperfections.